ParallelMaths/parallel/pages/6-07-connect-four.md

 ## 2. Maths is all fun and games!

-Most, if not all, games can be viewed in a Mathematically.
-Dominos, Noughts and Crosses, and of course Chess can all be misused in a Mathematical way.
+Most, if not all, games can be viewed in a mathematical way.
+Dominos, noughts and crosses, and (of course) chess can all be examined mathematically.

 Have a go at this domino based puzzle from the 2012 UKMT Junior Challenge.